Learn more about the Daily Health Check, UB’s COVID-19 screening tool for faculty, staff, students and visitors.

 Signing up for text message notifications makes it easy to complete your Daily Health Check.
 You’ll receive a reminder between 7-8 a.m. with a link for that day.

-After being cleared for on-campus activity, you will receive a notification badge for that day.
+After being cleared for on-campus activity, you will receive an access pass for that day.

 The Daily Health Check is a chat messaging interface, in which the program asks users specific questions about their recent history and current status in regard to COVID-19.
 The virtual screener currently runs in a web browser.